 \section{Experiments}

-Our experiments are designed to investigate the following guiding questions: \begin{enumerate} \item Does sparsity enable local causal discovery from observations? \item Can the sparse model match the prediction accuracy of fully-connected models? \item Does learning interventions lead to improved robustness and adaptation sample efficiency? \end{enumerate} \paragraph{Datasets} We evaluate our model on three domains: \textit{Interventional Pong}, \textit{CREATE}, and \textit{Traffic}.
-The \textit{Interventional Pong} dataset \cite{lippe2022citris}, a standard benchmark for causal representation learning, is based on the Pong game with interventions.
-The \textit{CREATE} \cite{jain2020general} environment is a 2D physics simulation which consists of interacting objects such as ladders, walls, cannons and balls.
-This is similar to the PHYRE dataset \cite{bakhtin2019phyre} on which SlotFormer \cite{wu2023slotformer} is evaluated, but has more interaction types which allows for more interventions to better showcase the capabilities of \acronym{}.
-For these two domains, we obtain object slot representations by providing ground-truth masks for objects and encoding each object separately using a VAE~\cite{kingma2022autoencoding}.
-In order to evaluate our model on more realistic tasks, the \textit{Traffic} domain uses the Waymo Open Dataset \cite{waymo} which are collected in real life.
-The task is to predict the motion of the ego vehicle conditioned on the observed vehicle trajectories (i.e. past positions) and map layout lines.
-For evaluating the accuracy of the learnt causal graphs, we compare against ground-truth causal graphs for the two simulated domains.
-For the \textit{Traffic} domain, we compare against human-labeled\footnote{We note that these labels are \textit{subjective} and only act as a qualitative reference for investigating whether the models learn meaningful edges.} causal graphs \cite{causal_agents}.
-In the simulated domains, we also train the models using interventional data as described in Sec. \ref{sec: interventions}.
+Our experiments are designed to investigate the following guiding questions: \begin{enumerate} \item Does sparsity enable local causal discovery from observations? \item Can the sparse model match the prediction accuracy of fully-connected models? \item Does learning interventions lead to improved robustness and adaptation sample efficiency? \end{enumerate} \paragraph{Datasets} We evaluate our model in three domains: \textit{Interventional Pong}, \textit{CREATE}, and \textit{Traffic}.
+The \textit{Interventional Pong} dataset \citep{lippe2022citris}, a standard benchmark for causal representation learning, is based on the Pong game with interventions.
+The \textit{CREATE} \citep{jain2020general} environment is a 2D physics simulation that consists of interacting objects such as ladders, cannons, and balls.
+This is similar to the PHYRE dataset \citep{bakhtin2019phyre} on which SlotFormer \citep{wu2023slotformer} is evaluated, but it has more interaction types, allowing for more interventions to better showcase the capabilities of \acronym{}.
+For these two domains, we obtain object slot representations by providing ground-truth masks for objects and encoding each object separately using a VAE~\citep{kingma2022autoencoding}.
+In order to evaluate our model on more realistic tasks, the \textit{Traffic} domain uses the Waymo Open Dataset \citep{waymo} which is collected in real life.
+The task is to predict the motion of the ego vehicle given the observed vehicle trajectories (i.e., past positions) and map layout lines.
+For evaluating the accuracy of the learnt causal graphs, we compare them against ground-truth causal graphs for the two simulated domains.
+For the \textit{Traffic} domain, we compare against human-labelled causal graphs \citep{causal_agents}.
+In the simulated domains, we also train the models using interventional data, as described in Sec. \ref{sec: interventions}.
 Interventions are defined as changes to the simulated dynamics such as changing the strength of gravity.
-See App. \ref{app: datasets} for details. \paragraph{Baselines} In order to investigate whether \acronym{} can maintain the state-of-the-art prediction accuracy achieved by Transformer-based models, we compare against a \textit{Transformer} baseline using a Transformer for learning dynamics.
-This can be seen as an instantiation of the SlotFormer \cite{wu2023slotformer} architecture with one-step context length except the slots are learnt using ground-truth object masks.
-For the \textit{Traffic} domain, we use MTR \cite{shi2022motion}, a state-of-the-art transformer-based model designed for traffic data, as the base architecture.
-In terms of causal discovery, \cite{pitis2020count} argue that soft attention in Transformers alone is a strong inductive bias for learning local graphs and propose a thresholding heuristic.
-We compare against this approach and show that the sparsity regularisation in \acronym{} is crucial in local causal discovery.
-To corroborate that local causal graphs are more suitable for modelling physical interactions, we further compare against the \textit{Global Graph} baseline, which is based on the transition function proposed in VCD~\cite{lei2023variational} and AdaRL~\cite{huang2021adarl} which learn a fixed global causal graph using a masked MLP.
-The details of the baseline models in App. \ref{app: training_details}.
+See App. \ref{app: datasets} for details.